 In September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, effective for fiscal years beginning after June 15, 2021.
 GFG adopted the new standard effective July 1, 2021.
 This standard requires a change in the presentation in the Statement of Financial Activities, with a separate line item required for in-kind donations.
 It also requires a change in disclosures, including additional information on the monetization or utilization of donated assets, valuation techniques, and other information.
-GFG did not have any contributions of nonfinancial assets in the year ended June 30, 2021, so no restatement was necessary.
 GFG did have contributions of nonfinancial assets in the year ended June 30, 2022, and this information is presented as required, and additional disclosures are in Note 8.

 In February 2016, the FASB issued ASU 2016-02 Leases (Topic 842) to increase transparency and comparability about leases among entities.
 The new guidance requires lessees to recognize a lease liability and a corresponding lease asset for virtually all lease contracts.
 It also requires additional disclosures about leasing arrangements.
 ASU No. 2016-02, as amended by 2021-05, is effective for nonpublic entities for fiscal years beginning after December 15, 2021 with early implementation allowed.
 ASU No. 2016-02 originally specified a modified retrospective transition method which requires the entity to initially apply the new lease standard at the beginning of the earliest period presented in the financial statements.
+In July

-In July 2018, FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, providing a second, optional transition method that allows the entity to apply the new standard at the adoption date and recognize the cumulative effect adjustment to the opening balance in the net assets in the period of adoption The Organization holds no leases, but will follow the guidance should it take on a lease.
+2018, FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, providing a second, optional transition method that allows the entity to apply the new standard at the adoption date and recognize the cumulative effect adjustment to the opening balance in the net assets in the period of adoption The Organization holds no leases, but will follow the guidance should it take on a lease.